rackerlabs/rackspace-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

     Name:    rackspace.co.uk
     Address:  212.64.133.165

-### Check when a cached record will expire
+### Check when a cached record expires

-DNS uses caching, which reduces the load on authoritative name servers but means that sometimes records can be out of date.
-If the authoritative and non-authoritative answers differ, you will have a cached response from the resolver name server you are using.
+DNS uses caching, which reduces the load on authoritative name servers.
+However, as a result, records might be outdated.
+If the authoritative and non-authoritative answers differ, you have a cached response from the resolver name server that you're using.
 The length of time that a record is cached depends on its time-to-live (TTL) value.
-This is a number specified in seconds.
+The TTL is a number that is specified in seconds.

 To see how long a record is cached, include the `debug` option, as shown in